An Attribute-based Method for Video Anomaly Detection: Related Work

 \section{Related Work}

 Classical video anomaly detection methods were typically composed of two steps: handcrafted feature extraction and anomaly scoring.
-Some of the manual features that were extracted were: optical flow histograms \cite{hoof3,hoof,hoof2} and SIFT \cite{sift}.
-Commonly used scoring methods include: density estimation \cite{knn,gmm,kde}, reconstruction \cite{pca}, and one-class classification \cite{ocsvm}.
+Some of the manual features that were extracted were: optical flow histograms \citep{hoof3,hoof,hoof2} and SIFT \citep{sift}.
+Commonly used scoring methods include: density estimation \citep{knn,gmm,kde}, reconstruction \citep{pca}, and one-class classification \citep{ocsvm}.

 In recent years, deep learning has gained in popularity as an alternative to these early works.
-The majority of video anomaly detection methods utilize at least one of three paradigms: reconstruction-based, prediction-based, or auxiliary classification-based methods.
+The majority of video anomaly detection methods utilize at least one of three paradigms: reconstruction-based, prediction-based, skeletal-based, or auxiliary classification-based methods.

-\textbf{Reconstruction \& prediction based methods.} In the reconstruction paradigm, the normal train data is typically characterized by an autoencoder, which is then used to reconstruct input video clips.
-The assumption is that a model trained solely on normal train clips will not be able to reconstruct anomalous frames.
+\textbf{Reconstruction \& prediction based methods.} In the reconstruction paradigm, the normal training data is typically characterized by an autoencoder, which is then used to reconstruct input video clips.
+The assumption is that a model trained solely on normal training clips will not be able to reconstruct anomalous frames.
 This assumption does not always hold true, as neural networks can often generalize to some extent out-of-distribution.
-Notable works are \cite{reconstruction_am_corr,reconstruction_clusterAE,reconstruction_convae,reconstruction_stackrnn,yu2020cloze,Park2020LearningMN}.
+Notable works are \citep{reconstruction_am_corr,reconstruction_clusterAE,reconstruction_convae,reconstruction_stackrnn,yu2020cloze,Park2020LearningMN}.

-Prediction-based methods learn to predict frames or flow maps in video clips, including inpainting intermediate frames and predicting future frames \cite{shanghaitech,prediction_1,prediction_2,lee2019bman,prediction_3,Park2020LearningMN,prediction_4,Feng2021ConvolutionalTB,yu2020cloze}.
-Additionally, some works take a hybrid approach combining the two paradigms \cite{vad_iccv_2021,hybrid_1,hybrid_2,hybrid_3,hybrid_4}.
+Prediction-based methods learn to predict frames or flow maps in video clips, including inpainting intermediate frames, predicting future frames, and predicting human trajectories \citep{shanghaitech,prediction_1,prediction_2,lee2019bman,prediction_3,Park2020LearningMN,prediction_4,Feng2021ConvolutionalTB,yu2020cloze}.
+Additionally, some works take a hybrid approach combining the two paradigms \citep{vad_iccv_2021,hybrid_1,hybrid_2,hybrid_3,hybrid_4}.
 As these methods are trained to optimize both objectives, input frames with large reconstruction or prediction errors are considered anomalous.